microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

-14. Return back to the pipeline view, and clone the Dev stage, to create a new stage for Prod (We do this before creating the variable so the Prod scope will be avaialbe in the variables setting)
+14. Return back to the pipeline view, and clone the Dev stage, to create a new stage for Prod (We do this before creating the variable so the Prod scope will be available in the variables setting)

     <img src="./media/image69.png" border="1">